-History of Abuse in Academia
+History of Abuse in Academia and Universities

 Academia has a long-standing history of allowing dangerous, and potentially unlawful, behavior to continue without significant intervention.
 Jobs may be ensured due to the weight a faculty’s name carries, their ability to bring in funding, or after obtaining tenure.
 Additionally, faculty members protect each other from missteps.
 For example, more than 35 Harvard University faculty members signed a letter supporting a colleague who had been accused of violating sexual misconduct guidelines (Levenson & Hartocollis, 2022).
-The devastating embedded hierarchy, social norms of self-sacrifice for prestige, and power differential present between student and professor leave students with very little ability to advocate for themselves.
+The devastating embedded hierarchy, social norms of self-sacrifice for prestige, and power differential present between student trainee and professor leave student trainees with very little ability to advocate for themselves.

 Graduate programs in psychology are no different, yet the field itself aims to understand and treat survivors of the very same problem it perpetuates, and sometimes encourages or conceals.
 Dartmouth College agreed upon a $14 million settlement within their Department of Psychological and Brain Sciences after nine female students shared that they had been sexually harassed and assaulted by three professors (Hartocollis, 2019).

-The Revealing the Ivory Tower Podcast and Instagram sheds a vulnerable light on what happens when students disclose abuse from their supervisors or mentors.
+The Revealing the Ivory Tower Podcast and Instagram sheds a vulnerable light on what happens when student trainees disclose abuse from their supervisors or mentors.
 “The cost was great even to me after I insulated myself.
 The faculty realized I would risk my entire PhD…We were failed on every level.
 After his arrest, the other faculty retaliated.
 We had an amazing Title IX, but faculty continued to punish us.
 Former title IX employees and leadership knew and protected him.
 To this day, not a single person has been fired.”
 The post went on to share how this was reported as an isolated incident, but the system rewards this behavior.

 In 2016, the University of Wisconsin, Madison community suffered a loss of student, John Brady, by suicide after enduring chronic abuse while working in a communications and sensing laboratory.
 Brady had been documenting his experiences while working in the lab, describing his advisor cursing, threatening (physically and emotionally), and dehumanizing his students.
 The University of Wisconsin, Madison community knew of the supervisor’s reputation given the high attrition rate of students in the lab and the low number applying, yet it was not until Brady's death that action was taken.
 That action was a two-year suspension period where the supervisor was able to continue working on projects and was invited to return with monitoring.
 University of Wisconsin, Madison has made efforts to implement change and prevent future students from being abused as this mistreatment is too common across academia.

-Graduate students are often faced with the decision to leave their degree they have spent years of dedication toward, or work in abusive environments.
+Graduate students and trainees are often faced with the decision to leave their degree they have spent years of dedication toward, or work in abusive environments.
 Dr. Erika Marin-Spiotta coined the term “the currency of success”.
-Students may depend on their advisor’s funding, equipment, publications, and letter of recommendations for the trajectory of their career, essentially binding them to their current situations even if their livelihood is being compromised.
+Student trainees may depend on their advisor’s funding, equipment, publications, and letter of recommendations for the trajectory of their career, essentially binding them to their current situations even if their livelihood is being compromised.
 The system’s neglect to acknowledge this embedded power dynamic lends to abuse going unreported and, in some cases, has grave outcomes.
 Dr. Marin-Spiotta stated the culture tolerates abusive behavior and disincentivizes healthy workplace environments or mentorship relationships (Flaherty, 2019).

 It is frightening to consider how reports are handled when criminal behavior is not involved, or abuse is not as clearly present.
 Between discrediting hours worked by inaccurate authorships to withholding recommendations, an abusive power dynamic is common.
 Dr. A.C.
 Breaux wrote a twitter thread that details how the structures in academia can be even more traumatic for students of color.
 Dr. Breaux expresses how in an attempt to diversify psychology, students and trainees of color experience revictimization as they continue to be targeted, oppressed, and harassed.
 She states, “being a student/trainee is already such a vulnerable place to be in not to mention the weight of graduate school and your literal career depending on the positive evaluations”.
-Students are gaslit into believing their negative outcomes are a product of their effort or talent, rather than microaggressions, discrimination, and racism.
+Student trainees are gaslit into believing their negative outcomes are a product of their effort or talent, rather than microaggressions, discrimination, and racism.

 Francesca Coin (2018) draws parallels between academia and feminist scholar Silvia Federici’s ideology of housework being a labor of love with no monetary exchange.
 Coin (2018) claims academia has become the “new labor of love” where the privilege of pursuing passion is at the cost of the conditions in which one works.
 Kumashiro (2000) explores a similar four-pillar approach that can be generalized to marginalized, oppressed identities.
 It is an integration of education for the oppressed, education about the oppressed, education that is pertinent to privilege and oppression, and education that changes students and society.
 Those in power can be a catalyst of change for the oppressed.
 By conceptualizing professors, supervisors, and faculty as those with privilege, these individuals in power can make changes towards creating an “anti-oppressive education” (Kumashiro, 2000).
 While power is one of the most argued topics in social and political theory, Avelino (2020) explores the notion of “power over” or “power to”, essentially detailing that while one may have power over another, there is a difference in having the power to evoke change.
-From understanding these delicate power dynamics, it is especially important to be a trauma-informed supervisor, especially in the wake of a student who experienced supervisory abuse.
+From understanding these delicate power dynamics, it is especially important to be a trauma-informed supervisor, especially in the wake of a student trainee who experienced supervisory abuse.

 How to Be a Trauma-Informed Supervisor